High Street Royal Mile Edinburgh

 Nether Bow High Street Royal Mile Edinburgh City Gates.

 When the Canongate was a Burgh of its own, there were walls around the city of Edinburgh with gates known as Ports 6 in all.
 The Story Telling Centre, combined with John Knox House was just a short distance from the historic main gateway of Edinburgh.
 The gateway, the Nether Bow, was rebuilt many times the last time it was rebuilt was in 1606 and then was finally demolished in 1764.
 The clock was preserved and moved to orphans hospital near Dean Church.
 The great bell being hung originally in 1621 was cast in Holland and can be seen at the top of the bell tower above the main entrance of the Story Telling Centre.
 The Nether Bow was the most important gateway as it stood halfway down the Royal Mile.
 The port access to and from the Canongate which was at that time a separate Burgh.
 The walls were built originally for defence against invading armies into Edinburgh in the 1500s after the battle of Flodden.
 In the 1700s the demolition of sections of the wall began.
 The Nether Bow was pulled down in 1764, and demolition continued into the 19th century.
 Today, a number of sections of the three successive walls survive, although none of the ports remain.
 You can see and find out more about Edinburgh’s history in the Museum of Edinburgh in the Canongate. he outline of the Nether Bow Port an still be seen by the way of brass cobbles in the crossroads a few yards away.

-All About Edinburgh is about to become the number one site for all you need to know about Edinburgh.
+All About Edinburgh the number one site for all you need to know about Edinburgh.